 - How many attacks from this breed have been reported

-Aggressive dogs and their attacks on human have been a heated controversial topic ever since the beginning of the domestication of dogs.
+Aggressive dogs and their attacks on human have been a heated controversial topic ever since the start of dog domestication.
 And in the 1990’s, the Centers for Disease Control & Prevention (CDC) decided to examine the data on these attacks.

-They discovered that the Pit Bull was the most dangerous breed in the United States (between 1979 and 1996).
-In fact, Pit Bulls were involved in 60 fatal incidents, which is more than double the number of incidents of the second place Rottweiler (29 incidents).
+They discovered that the Pit Bull was the most dangerous breed in the United States (between 1979 to 1996).
+In fact, Pit Bulls were involved in 60 fatal incidents, which is over double the number of incidents of the second place Rottweiler (29 incidents).

 But of course, there are always exceptions in addition to many external factors that can play into this.
-We’re also not trying to generalize all dogs in a breed as dangerous or aggressive.
+We are also not trying to generalize all dogs in a breed as dangerous or aggressive.
 This is simply objective data and facts we can use to measure how dangerous dogs are.

-Of course these dog attacks haven’t stopped since the 90’s.
-Picking up where the CDC left off, DogsBite.org also conducted an investigation on fatal U.S. dog attacks (from 2005 to 2017).
+Of course these dog attacks haven’t stopped since the 1990’s.
+Picking up where the CDC left off, the non-profit DogsBite.org also conducted an investigation on fatal U.S. dog attacks (from the years 2005 to 2017).

 Not only did they record the attacks, but also: victim’s age, number of dogs involved and consequent punishment (if any).
 What’s alarming is that the Pit Bull accounted for 66% of all fatalities in the 13-year span.
 That’s 284 deaths from 2005 to 2017.

 The second place Rottweiler accounted for less than 11% of fatal attacks with a mere 45 deaths.
 The story is in the data.
-And the data tell us that the Pit Bull is by far, the most dangerous dog breed in the world.
+And the data tell us that the Pit Bull is very likely, the most dangerous dog breed in the country (and possibly the world).

 Note: This dangerous dog breed list does not include breeds that aren’t officially recognized by the AKC.
-In other words, there are plenty of other aggressive dogs around the world.
-In addition, there isn’t sufficient or accessible data on dog attacks in some countries.
+In other words, there are plenty of other aggressive dogs everywhere.
+Furthermore, there isn’t sufficient or accessible data on dog attacks in some countries.